-The data are available on PANGAEA repository (Lüpkes et al., 2021a).
-All 37 data series can be found at https://doi.pangaea. de/10.1594/PANGAEA.936635 together with a brief data description.
-The individual DOIs of each data series are also listed in this paper in Tables 1 and 2.
+The data are available from the PANGAEA repository (Lüpkes et al., 2021a).
+All 37 data series can be found at https://doi.org/10.1594/PANGAEA.936635 along with a brief data description.
+The individual DOIs of each data series are also listed in Tables 1 and 2 in this paper.
 All data series are provided as tab-delimited text files (ascii).
-Missing or discarded measurements are indicated by empty fields in those files, where this only concerns the dropsonde data.
-All data are supplemented by metadata with information on the location and time of the measurements, the corresponding event, and on the measured quantities.
+Missing or discarded measurements are indicated by empty fields in those files, although this only concerns the dropsonde data.
+All data are supplemented by metadata with information on the location and time of the measurements, the corresponding event, and the measured quantities.